cartant/rxjs-etc/README.md

 * [guard](./source/let/guard.ts)

     Applies the specified TypeScript guard to change the source observable's type and perform a runtime check.
-Throws an error if the guard rejects a value.
+Emits an error notification if the guard rejects a value.

 * [pluck](./source/let/pluck.ts)